soulgeo/console-wars/README.md

 - 🛡️ **Defend:** Increase your armor, which decreases the chance that your opponent's attacks will go through.

-- 💪 **Charge:** Inceases your attack, which increases the damage your attacks will deal.
+- 💪 **Charge:** Increase your attack, which increases the damage your attacks will deal.

 - 💨 **Dodge:** If your opponent takes the Attack action this turn, they will have a significantly lower chance of hitting you.